Memorials & Commemorations

 Requests are administered in accordance with the Kingston Commemoration Policy and must meet requirements detailed in the guidelines outlined below.

-Please review the list of available commemorations and guidelines before making your request.
+Please review the available commemorations and guidelines before submitting your request.

 Events, festivals or ceremonies